 - Wikipedia: list of countries that have legalised gay marriage

-- Spartacus: Gay Travel Index 2018 of the most gay friendly countries in the world
+- Spartacus: the Spartacus Gay Travel Index 2019 of the most gay friendly countries in the world

-- ILGA Rainbow Europe: 2018 survey of the most gay friendly countries in Europe
+- ILGA Rainbow Europe: their latest survey of the most gay friendly countries in Europe

 - PewGlobal: 2013 study of 37 countries asking “should society accept homosexuality?”